Congressional District # 10

 Soil at the WCP site is contaminated with PAHs such as coal tar and creosote and with arsenic.
 Groundwater is contaminated with ammonia, arsenic, phenol, and benzene.
 Certain PAHs are carcinogens and others are not, yet they can cause non-carcinogenic health effects.
 Arsenic is a poison in high doses and a potential human carcinogen through prolonged exposure to much lower amounts (although it may also be an essential micro-nutrient).
 Humans could be exposed to the soil contaminants by accidental contact or ingestion and to the groundwater contaminants by ingestion.
-However, the WCP site is fenced to prevent casual contact with soil contaminants and the city will not allow anyone to use the groundwater as a source of potable water.
+However, the WCP site is fenced to prevent casual contact with soil contaminants and the city will not allow anyone to legally use the groundwater as a source of potable water.

 OMC Plant 2 was legally abandoned by the OMC bankruptcy trustee in December 2002.
 Site soil is contaminated with PCBs above 1 ppm.
-Groundwater and soil beneath the plant building is contaminated with various chlorinated volatile organic compounds (VOCs), including trichloroethene (TCE) and vinyl chloride, both of which are carcinogens.
+Groundwater and soil beneath the plant building is contaminated with various chlorinated volatile organic compounds (VOCs), including TCE and vinyl chloride, both of which are carcinogens.
 Humans could be exposed to the soil contaminants by accidental contact or ingestion and to the groundwater contaminants by ingestion.
-The OMC Plant 2 site is fenced to prevent casual contact with soil contaminants, and the city will not allow anyone to use the groundwater as a source of potable water.
+The OMC Plant 2 site is fenced to prevent casual contact with soil contaminants, and the city will not allow anyone to legally use the groundwater as a source of potable water.

 Waukegan Harbor (OU #1): EPA and OMC entered into a consent decree in 1989 requiring OMC to clean up PCB-contaminated sediment in Waukegan Harbor and portions of its OMC Plant 2 property that had PCB-contaminated soil.
-OMC began work in 1990, dredging contaminated sediment from the northern harbor area and excavating the OMC Plant 2 area soils to achieve a PCB cleanup level of 50 ppm.
+OMC began work in 1990, dredging contaminated sediment from the northern harbor area and excavating some OMC Plant 2 area soils to achieve a PCB cleanup level of 50 ppm.
 Some of the sediment was thermally treated on site to distill off the PCB oils so that the oil could be sent off site for destruction.
 The rest of the sediment and excavated soils were placed into three containment cells - one was constructed in former harbor Boat Slip #3 and two were placed on the north side of the Plant 2 property.
 OMC installed groundwater extraction wells within the PCB containment cells so that an inward groundwater gradient would be established in case of cell wall failure.
 All construction was completed by 1994 at an estimated cost to OMC of $21 million.
 OMC operated and maintained the PCB containment cells until shortly after it declared bankruptcy in 2000.
 EPA, and then Illinois EPA, took over the maintenance work on the PCB containment cells after OMC ceased performing this work.
-The city of Waukegan is now performing this maintenance work in accordance with an agreement with EPA and Illinois EPA.
+The city of Waukegan is now performing the cell maintenance work in accordance with an agreement with EPA and Illinois EPA.

 Waukegan Coke Plant (OU #2): During the 1990-1993 harbor cleanup, OMC excavated and constructed harbor Boat Slip #4 because former harbor Boat Slip #3 was converted into a PCB containment cell.
 In the course of excavating the new boat slip, creosote-contaminated soils were discovered.
 This led to the discovery of the Waukegan Coke Plant (WCP) site directly to the south of harbor Boat Slip #4.
 Later, EPA and the North Shore Gas Company (NSG), a former site owner, entered into an administrative order on consent for the completion of a remedial investigation and feasibility study (RI/FS) at the WCP site.
 The RI was completed in February 1995 and a final FS was released in November 1998.